flamapy/flamapy.github.io/index.md

 # <i class="fa-solid fa-laptop-code"></i> Easy to use, easy to integrate

 ### Easy-to-use python facade
-Designed with capabilities to analyse modes in python with just a line of code.
+Designed with capabilities to analyse modes in Python with just a line of code.

 ### Command line direct use
 Easy to integrate in any ecosystem.